 The University is committed to supporting staff with risk management.
-The University's risk management framework comprises governance, a risk management policy and guidance.
-Effective risk management increases the likelihood of successful outcomes whilst protecting the reputation, sustainability and operations of the University.
+The University's risk management framework comprises governance, a risk management policy, and guidance on risk management.
+Effective risk management increases the likelihood of successful outcomes whilst protecting the reputation, sustainability, and operations of the University.

 You can obtain advice from designated contacts regarding legal and other compliance issues relevant to risk management.